Breaking News | JUSUN Urges FG To Deduct To Judiciary Funds From May FAAC

 The union leadership, therefore, saluted the courage of President Mohammadu Buhari for ensuring that the autonomy of the judiciary and state legislature was implemented.

-JUSUN had begun a nationwide strike on Tuesday, April 6, when the union directed all its members across the federation to shut down all courts after the expiration of the 21-day ultimatum earlier given over the failure of the government to implement the law recognising financial autonomy for the judiciary.
+READ ALSO: Eid-el-Fitri: Utilise spiritual reset mode to pray against banditry, kidnapping, APC urges Islamic faithful JUSUN had began a nationwide strike on Tuesday, April 6, when the union directed all its members across the federation to shut down all courts after the expiration of the 21-day ultimatum earlier given over the failure of the government to implement the law recognising financial autonomy for the judiciary.

 However on May 6, after a conciliation meeting between the government negotiating team with JUSUN and the Parliamentary Staff Association of Nigeria (PASAN), Dr Ngige had expressed optimism that the workers’ union would soon call off the strike.